Champion Flame Shield® Phenolic Conduit

 - Impressive corrosion resistance

-- Ability to retain its shape after impact or compression
+- Fire rated flexible conduit is able to retain its shape after impact or compression

 - One of the lowest coefficients of friction of any in-market product